United Passenger Could Win Millions After Being Dragged Off Plane: Lawyer Speaks

 After Dr. David Dao, 69, was asked by United Airlines to give up his seat on an overbooked flight from Chicago to Louisville on April 9, HollywoodLife.com EXCLUSIVELY spoke with multiple lawyers about Dao’s legal options after the incident.
 And, there could be a massive payday in his future.

-New York Lawyer Ylber Albert Dauti of The Dauti Law Firm, who specializes in litigation cases, agrees that, “It is safe to say that he will be a millionaire after all is said and done.”
-While the attorney of The Dauti Law firm cannot speculate the exact number, the amount of money will depend on the right lawyer.
-“How much he makes will depend a lot on how good and aggressive his lawyer will be,” Dauti said.
+New York lawyer, Ylber Albert Dauti from The Dauti Law Firm, which specializes in litigation cases, agrees that, “It is safe to say that he will be a millionaire after all is said and done.”
+While he cannot speculate about what the exact number Dao would be awarded, he explains that the size of his settlement will be dependent on the work of his lawyer.

-Dauti felt the same.”Yes, technically, the airline has the right to remove a passenger from the plane, but only for the right reasons, such as the passenger’s violent behavior or other conduct that endangers the well being of other passengers,” Dauti added.
+Attorney Ylber Albert Dauti felt the same way.
+“Yes, technically, the airline has the right to remove a passenger from the plane, but only for the right reasons, such as the passenger’s violent behavior or other conduct that endangers the well being of other passengers,” he adds.
 “In this case, the airline was clearly wrong to do what it did.”

-Additionally, “There could even be class action suits from other people who were similarly disrespected,” Wildes explained.
-“If this is all the case, this company [United Airlines] should shut its doors.
+Additionally, “There could even be class action suits from other people who were similarly disrespected,” according to Wildes.
+“If this is the case, this company [United Airlines] should shut its doors.
 The airline’s reputation is beyond repair.”

 United Airlines: Passenger Violently Removed From Plane